monodox/fibo-orchestra/CODE_OF_CONDUCT.md

 ## Reporting

-Report violations to conduct@fibo-orchestra.com.
+Report violations via GitHub issues or contact project maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution